Saeid-Tayebi/pls_nipals/README.md

 ## Acknowledgements

 The PLS model implementations are based on established methodologies and have been adapted for ease of use in MATLAB and Python environments.
+This repository also includes model inversion capabilities that provide flexibility in predicting new input data based on desired outputs.